Trump storms out of talks on shutdown, bemoans 'total waste of time'

 "Again, we saw a temper tantrum because he couldn't get his way," Schumer added.
 "That is sad and unfortunate.
 We want to come to an agreement.
 We believe in border security.
 We have different views."

-The breakdown in talks could strengthen the possibility that Trump will declare a national emergency to build a wall on the southern border if no deal with Congress can be reached on his request for US$5.7 billion for the project.
+The breakdown in talks could strengthen the possibility that Trump will declare a national emergency to build a wall on the southern border if no deal with Congress can be reached on his request for US$5.7 billion (4.5 billion pounds) for the project.

 Earlier on Wednesday, Trump said he had the authority to declare a national emergency that would let him pay for the wall with military funds.
 Vice President Mike Pence told reporters that Trump is still considering that option.